kubevirt/user-guide/docs/operations/export_api.md

 ### Export Persistent Volume Claim

-After you have created the token you can now create a VMExport CR that identifies the Persistent Volume Claim (PVC) you want to export.
+You can create a VMExport CR that identifies the Persistent Volume Claim (PVC) you want to export.
 You can create a VMExport that looks like this:

 ```yaml
 apiVersion: export.kubevirt.io/v1alpha1